greenfishbluefish/sims_loader/README.md

   * `docker rmi $(docker images | grep "^<none>" | awk '{print $3}')`
   * Useful if you built without tagging

-## Playing with the commands
+## Playing with the app

-Once you have launched the "bash" option of the sims\_loader container, you can do a `carton run bin/sims_loader` to run the script.
+Once you have launched the "bash" option from within the docker-compose.yml, you can do a `carton run bin/sims_loader` to run the script.

-# TODO